slot-engine/slot-engine/packages/lgs/README.md

 > [!NOTE]
 > This software **is work in progress** and may currently miss features or contain bugs.
 Feel free to contribute to help improve this project.
-Breaking changes may occur at any time during beta.
+Breaking changes may occur at any time.

 # Slot Engine LGS